MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/9-testconnection/readme.md

 ```

 > [!NOTE]
-> Future versions of the Power Query SDK will provide a way to validate the TestConnection handler from Visual Studio.
-Currently, the only mechanism that uses TestConnection is the on-premises data gateway.
+> You can validate your implementation of TestConnection within the Power Query SDK using the command for **Run TestConnection function**.

 ## Enabling custom connectors in the personal gateway